Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

     sequence_numbers = cast(List[int], sequence_numbers)  # mypy clarity
 ```

 If you are using cast often, however, it might be an indication that the code should be otherwise written or refactored.
-Note that mypy casts are only used by the type checker and do not perform a runtime type check.
+Note that `typing.cast` is only used by the type checker and does not have affect code at runtime.

 ### Use forward references when the type is not defined yet